Skip to main content

 For setup that must happen at runtime (database seeding, environment-specific config), use Tasks rather than baking everything into the image.

-One environment per task
+Use one environment per task

 1. Agent receives a task